left-caret

 November 17, 2021

-By Michael F. Murray& Noah Pinegar
+By Michael F. Murray

 A DOJ Antitrust Division settlement filed last week with merging parties serves as the latest reminder that antitrust risk to companies involved in a deal investigation extends beyond the deal itself.